-- n.
-All parties to the hearing have a responsibility to follow the above procedures and maintain decorum during the proceedings.
-To that end, the Chair, or Acting Chair, of the Committee has the discretion to require any party who disrupts the hearing or inhibits testimony to leave the proceedings.
-Also, the Chair or Acting Chair may temporarily suspend the proceedings to restore order. - o.
-The Appellant will be required to be present during all testimony.
+- I. The Appellant is required to be present during all testimony.
 Failure of the Appellant to be present may act as a waiver of the Appellant's rights under these procedures.
-Implicated parties may be present during all testimony but their presence is not required.

-- p.
-Neither the Appellant nor other parties to the dispute will be present during the deliberations or conversations of the Appeals Committee. - q.
-If the Appeals Committee, on behalf of the College, deems it necessary to obtain legal counsel, the Chair of the appeals Committee shall consult with College counsel and may concurrently consult with both College Counsel and AAUP counsel. - r.
-The review and its attendant hearing need not be conducted strictly according to rules of evidence or procedures applicable in courts of law; the Appeals Committee Chair, or Acting Chair, shall make a determination as to the actual procedures to be used at the review and the relevance of any matter.
-The Appeals Committee will evaluate relevance based on whether the testimony or evidence relates materially to the tenure and promotion decision; that is, it must be so substantial and important that it could affect the outcome of the case. - s.
-Within 14 days of the completion of its review, the Appeals Committee will communicate in writing its findings and recommendations (along with the vote count of ayes, nays, and abstentions) to the parties.
+Involved parties may be present during all testimony but their presence is not required.
+Parties called as witnesses are expected to be available for both questions and cross-examination. - m.
+The review and the Appeals Committee hearing need not be conducted strictly according to rules of evidence or procedures applicable in courts of law.
+Determinations regarding any appropriate deviations from the above procedures and the relevance of any matter will be made by the Appeals Committee.
+It will evaluate relevance based on whether the testimony or evidence relates materially to the tenure and promotion decision; that is, it must be so substantial and important that it could affect the outcome of the case.
+The Provost's office will arrange to have the hearing transcribed at the College's expense. - n.
+Neither the Appellant nor other parties to the dispute will be present during the deliberations or conversations of the Appeals Committee.
+The Chair of the Appeals Committee may consult with College counsel as needed.
+Decisions and recommendations of the Appeals Committee will be made by majority vote (with the exception of the initial decision regarding request for appeal, which, as explained above, only requires two votes in the affirmative). - Within fourteen calendar days of the completion of the hearing, the Appeals Committee will communicate in writing its findings and recommendations (along with the vote count of ayes, nays, and abstentions) to the Appellant, the relevant Department Chair(s), the Chair of FEC, the Provost, the President, and each involved party.
 Members of the Appeals Committee who dissent from the findings or recommendations of the majority may report their dissent in writing.
-Their separate report(s) will be included with the majority findings and recommendations and will become part of the record of the proceedings. - t.
-When the College is in regular session, within 21 days of receipt of the Appeals Committee's findings and recommendations, the President will respond to the faculty member and to other affected parties with his/her written determination of the issues, the rationale, and resulting actions.
-Otherwise, the President will respond at his/her earliest convenience but not later than 21 days after the beginning of the next regular term. - u.
-The Appeals Committee's findings and determinations plus the record of the proceedings shall be submitted by the President to the Chairperson of the Board of Trustees, who will appoint an Ad Hoc Committee to review the case.
+Their separate report(s) will be included with the majority findings and recommendations and will become part of the record of the proceedings. - p.
+If the Appeals Committee determines that either the College's decision-making processes were not followed and/or adequate consideration was not given to the individual's qualifications and the Appellant's case is therefore valid, the President will submit the Appeals Committee's findings and determinations plus the record of the proceedings along with any minority reports to the Chairperson of the Board of Trustees, within seven calendar days.
+The Chairperson of the Board of Trustees will then appoint an Ad Hoc Committee to reconsider the tenure or promotion decision.
 The Ad Hoc Committee shall not include members of the Educational Policies and Faculty Affairs Committee (EPFAC).
-Appeals submitted to the Ad Hoc Committee shall include a complete record of the proceedings, including copies of the findings and recommendations of the Appeals Committee and minority reports, if any.